-On June 30, 2021, the Company had cash on hand and cash equivalents of \$10,029,782 (December 31, 2020: \$123,236) and had a working capital of \$7,475,191 (December 31, 2020: \$1,762,642 deficit).
-Additional financing will be required to further develop the Oza Oil Field and new oil and gas development opportunities in Nigeria.
-The Company is currently finalizing additional development funding.
+On September 30, 2021, the Company had cash on hand and cash equivalents of \$832,712 (December 31, 2020: \$123,236) and had a working capital of \$1,239,145 (December 31, 2020: \$1,762,642 deficit).
+Additional financing will be required to further develop the Oza Oil Field and the new marginal field opportunities that the Company is pursuing in Nigeria.
+The Company is currently working on finalizing additional development funding.
 The ability to raise capital is not guaranteed and may not be realized when needed or, if available, might not be available at terms favourable to the Company and might involve dilution to existing shareholders.

-The Company had the following contractual obligations at June 30, 2021:
+The Company had the following contractual obligations at September 30, 2021: